-Vegan cinnamon pancakes are the perfect weekend breakfast!
-They’re warm, light, fluffy and taste similar to a cinnamon roll.
-Add some chocolate chips to the batter for a chocolatey twist.
-They’re easy to make, full of flavor and require only 9 simple ingredients!
+Vegan cinnamon pancakes are the best weekend breakfast!
+They’re warm, light, fluffy, and taste similar to a cinnamon roll.
+These vegan pancakes are easy to make, full of flavor, and require only 9 simple ingredients!

 But, I never give up that easily!